 Established in 1885, the village of Briggs was a layover between Florence and Calhoun.
+With a post office established in April 1892, Briggs was named in honor of local judge Clinton Briggs who was also former mayor of Omaha.
+Briggs was also one of the incorporators of the Omaha and Southwestern Railroad.
 Located between Garvin Street on the south and Highway 36/McKinley Street on the north, from North 53rd on the east to North 64th on the west.
 Briggs added a post office in 1892 that was open until 1913.
 The Chicago and Northwestern Railroad went through it, and there was a school there as well.
 It may have been known as Mannering as early as 1870, too.
 It was a small railroad flag station northwest of Florence, and did not appear on the regular time tables from the railroad company.
 There were only an occasional train stops there for passengers, and freight was shipped regularly, and now the village is completely missing.
-Only the streets of the village remain today.
+The Briggs post office closed in 1913, and only the streets of the village remain today.

 Missing Missing Towns?

 I began my search for North Omaha’s missing towns more than a decade ago.
 I hunted down names of schools, found old churches and looked for anything amounting to settlements throughout North Omaha, which I regard as anything north of Dodge and east of North 72nd Street.
 Since then, I’ve discovered names like Beechwood, West Saratoga, Cutler’s Park, and Springville.
 Maybe those are North Omaha’s missing missing towns?